ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 1. Is `/Users/blah_blah/Desktop` a relative path or an absolute path?
 How do you know?

  <!-- Answer Starts Here -->
+ It is an absolute path because it starts at Users, which is the root directory.
+This is the full location of where Desktop is found.

  <!-- Answer Ends Here -->

  2. Suppose that we're working on a project, and we want to use a font that's being hosted on Google at `https://fonts.googleapis.com/css?family=Open+Sans`.
 Is that an absolute or relative path to refer to it?
 Why?

  <!-- Answer Starts Here -->
+  I believe this is an absolute path, because I see nothing in this site that does not go back to the root of the site.
+The https: is the beginning of the path of a wbesite.
  <!-- Answer Ends Here -->

 3. Now suppose that we have an image file living inside our project.
 Would we refer to it with an absolute or relative path?
 Why?

  <!-- Answer Starts Here -->
+We can use a relative path in that case, because we are already inside the project and don't need to refer to the entire directory when giving the location of the image file.
  <!-- Answer Ends Here -->

 <hr>